Mondego/SourcererCC/README.md

  10. leave it as false
  11. leave it as false
  12. leave it as false
  13. # of threads.
-If you are not sure, set it to 8.
+Setting it to 8 would mean parsing will be carried out parallely using 8 threads.

 setting the minTokens/minLines = 0 means no bottom limit, setting maxTokens/maxLines = 0 means no upper limit.